RC1140/rc1140.github.com/_posts/2011-02-24-ssh-tunneling.md

 ### With great power comes great ...
 * * *

-Everyone knows the deal use what you know for good etc. Etc., with that in mind this is going to be a really quick intro on using ssh tunnels.
+Everyone knows the deal use what you know for good etc. etc.

+With that in mind this is going to be a really quick intro on using ssh tunnels.

-The reason for the header is this , if you want to do this at your company with out permission don't , people really don't like it when you disobey the rules .Breaching a outgoing firewall can really make some people angry (including me)
+The reason for the header is this , if you want to do this at your company with out permission don't do it .People really don't like it when you disobey the rules and breaching a outgoing firewall can really make some people angry (including me).
+If you want to do this at home to learn stuff then please read on

 This has been talked about alot in the past but this is my post on it.